The Very Best Of Italian Jewelry And Silver Objects

 A Brand That Dates To The Mid-18th Century

 Buccellati first began manufacturing jewelry in the mid-eighteenth century when the founder, Contardo Buccellati, worked as a goldsmith in Milan.
 In 1903, an heir, Mario Buccellati revived the family tradition when he began apprenticing at Milan’s prestigious company Beltrami & Beltrami.
-His talent was quickly noted and he became well know.
+His talent was quickly noted and he became well known.

-The Engraving Techniques Making The Brand Special
+The Special Engraving Techniques

 All of the Buccellati jewelry is created to look and feel like silk, lace, damask, tulle or linen.
 The use of mixed metals such as silver and gold as well as platinum and gold is also typical.
 If there are any gemstones used, they are unusual and include carved emeralds, rubies and rose-cut diamonds.